Apparently my last 3 months can be paired with fruit. I wonder if I can keep this going?

 - Once both sides have been seared, open your oven and settle your pork chops, and any pan sauce, on top of your vegetables and continue to bake for remaining time.

 - At the 40 minute mark, pull out your pan and check readiness by piercing a potato to see if it's cooked all the way through and tender.
 Check your meat's temperature if you'd like as well.
 If it's at least 135° take it out and let your dish rest, it will continue to cook.
 If it needs more time, put it back in for another 5 and check again.

-Note: If you want or need to simplify this recipe, you can skip marinating and pan frying your pork chops.
-Just rub all pork chops, vegetables and fruits (as seen in picture below) with entire batch of marinade.
+Note: If you want or need to simplify this recipe, you can skip marinating and pan-frying your pork chops.
+Just rub all pork chops, vegetables, and fruits (as seen in the picture below) with the entire batch of marinade.
 Salt and pepper the whole dish well and cook for 45 minutes, or until meat and potatoes are fully cooked.
 I prefer the extra step of marinating and searing the meat if I have prep time, but I like this next best option on nights when I need to throw something in the oven sooner than later.